 - Flour: I like to use King Arthur Baking All Purpose Flour, but any brand works.
 Make sure it's All Purpose.

-- Cocoa Powder: My favorite type of cocoa powder to use is Dutch Process because it has a much deeper taste.
+- Cocoa Powder: My favorite type of cocoa powder to use is Dutch Process cocoa powder because it has a much deeper taste.

 - Baking powder: I add a little baking powder to give the cookies a bit of a lift.